superlinked/VectorHub/docs/contributing/style_guide.md

 <section id="section7">

 As early as possible (when your article is still in point form), go through it, summarize each paragraph in one (concise) sentence.
 Now, put all your summary sentences together and see if they tell a story.
 Is there a logical flow?
 If not, rearrange, remove, or add content until the article makes sense.
 In our experience, going through this exercise saves a lot of time and energy.
 It's also a good way of checking whether your headings and subheadings are accurate.

 Whenever possible, find an industry-specific reader.
-Based on feedback, or your own revision process (outline, check logical flow)

 </section>